dbhynds/componentizer/readme.md

 After replacing the loop in the `index.php`, most other single and archive page template files can be removed.
 See Advanced Configuration for details.

 ## Advanced Configuration

+Componentizer allows you to configure several variables in `config.php`.

+#### $controller\_path
+The controller path is the relative path in your theme where controller files are located.
+In step 5 of the install, we set this to `controllers`.
+However, you can move or rename it as long as it's located within your theme.
+#### $persistant\_fields
+These are fields that appear in the back and front end but aren't ACF field groups.
+WordPress' content editor is included by default, but others can be added or removed if desired.
+#### $exclude_order\_for\_post\_types
+The Component Order metabox will appear on all public post types except those specified here.
+The default is `nav_menu_item`, `revision`, and `attachment`.

 ### Custom Page Templates
 Assuming the loop has been replaced in the `index.php` file, the following code can be used to create custom page templates: